Free School Meals

 The Government gives money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’.

-For every child registered at Farnham Heath End School the school receives £935 per academic year.
-With this money we could improve and update the resources your child is able to use in school.
+For every child registered at Farnham Heath End School, the school receives funding per academic year.
+With this money we can improve and update the resources your child is able to use in school.

-If you are registered for Free School Meals you could also get help with costs of school trips.
-Please register ASAP to make sure your child and others in their class don’t miss out.
+If you think you are eligible, please register to make sure your child and others in their class don’t miss out.

 How does it work?

-- Registering is really quick and easy – if you think you qualify, contact the school’s Finance Office or complete the Free School Meal Eligibility Pupil Premium Application form below, or go to the Surrey County Council Website.
+- Registering is really quick and easy – if you think you qualify, complete the Free School Meal Eligibility Pupil Premium Application form below and return to school, or go to the Surrey County Council website.

-- If you want your child to have a free, healthy meal at lunchtime that’s great – they will get the free meal (saving you more than £350 a year), extra benefits and the school gets £623 extra.
+- Your child will receive a free, healthy meal at lunchtime (saving you more than £350 a year) and the school gets extra funding.

-- If you don’t want your child to have the school meals they can continue as normal – as long as you qualify and are registered, the school still gets £623 extra.
+- If you don’t want your child to have school meals, they can continue as normal – as long as you qualify and are registered, the school still receives the extra funding.

 Is my child eligible?